Tip #664: Staff Development Options

 Self-Directed Learning Employees take the initiative to diagnose their learning needs, formulate learning goals, and identify human and material resources for learning.

-TED Talks Twenty-minute educational videos created from a presentation at the main TED (technology, entertainment, design) conference or one of its many satellite events around the world
+TED Talks They create twenty-minute educational videos from a presentation at the main TED (technology, entertainment, design) conference or one of its many satellite events around the world

 Internet Resources Online educational programs.